The Smart Way to Plan Food for a Party of 50

 How Much to Serve

-Here's a handy food quantity chart to figure out how much food to purchase for a party of 50.
-All measures are approximate.
-Please use your best judgement
+Having a general idea of the desired portion sizes will help in deciding food quantities and in estimating and controlling food costs.
+Here's a quick food quantity chart to figure out how much food to purchase for a party of 50.
+Remember, all measures are approximate.
+Please use your best culinary judgement

-Food Item Portion Per Person Total for 50 Persons
+Food Item Portion Per Person Total for 50

 Protein (meat, seafood, plant-based) 6–8 oz 20–25 lbs